AAT Accounting Level 4 Diploma in Professional Accounting Technicians

-Get the skills you need to become a financial team leader or set up your own practice with the AAT Level 4 Diploma in Professional Accounting.
+Get the skills you need to become a financial team leader or set up your own practice with the AAT Level 4 Diploma in Professional Accounting Technicians.

 Accounting courses are a quality investment for your career – they are highly respected and valued by employers, globally recognised, and provide the right type of skills for immediate employment.

-Three compulsory units will extend skills in cost management, resource allocation, accounting systems management, internal controls (fraud) and the drafting of financial statements.
+All modules are mandatory and will incorporate skills in cost management, resource allocation, accounting systems management, internal controls, taxation and the drafting of financial statements.

 This course is for learners aged 19 years and over.